intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/vLLM_quickstart.md

 3. `--max-num-batched-token`: Maximum number of batched tokens per iteration.
 4. `--max-num-seq`: Maximum number of sequences per iteration.
 Default: 256

+For longer input prompt, we would suggest to use `--max-num-batched-token` to restrict the service.
+The reason behind this logic is that the `peak GPU memory usage` will appear when generating first token.
+By using `--max-num-batched-token`, we can restrict the input size when generating first token.

+`--max-num-seqs` will restrict the generation for both first token and rest token.
+It will restrict the maximum batch size to the value set by `--max-num-seqs`.

+When out-of-memory error occurs, the most obvious solution is to reduce the `gpu-memory-utilization`.
+Other ways to resolve this error is to set `--max-num-batched-token` if peak memory occurs when generating first token or using `--max-num-seq` if peak memory occurs when generating rest tokens.

 If the service have been booted successfully, the console will display messages similar to the following:

 <a href="https://llm-assets.readthedocs.io/en/latest/_images/start-vllm-service.png" target="_blank">